-- Backflow Prevention
+Backflow Prevention Services in Jackson

 Backflow is one of those bizarre problems that is so common for plumbing systems that most homes have backflow prevention devices installed when they’re first built.
-This means that most homeowners are not actually aware of the problem, that they have a prevention system in place or, more importantly, that such a system needs professional services in order to keep operating properly.
-That all can add up to some serious problems, if it’s not dealt with.
+This means that most homeowners are not actually aware of the problem, that they have a prevention system in place or, more importantly, that such a system needs professional services to keep operating properly.
+That all can add up to some serious problems if it’s not dealt with.

 If you need backflow prevention services of any kind, Environment Masters, Inc. is here to help you out.
 We offer backflow testing and backflow prevention devices throughout Jackson, MS.

-In order to understand what backflow is, you need to know a bit about how your home’s plumbing system works.
+To understand what backflow is, you need to know a bit about how your home’s plumbing system works.
 Normally, the pressurization of water keeps your home’s plumbing system flowing in only one direction.
 This pressure balance is what keeps water flowing through your plumbing system, down into the sewer system, and then out to either the sewer main or the septic tank.

 Backflow is when there’s a sudden disruption in that pressure balance, which can cause a number of problems.
 Most seriously, it can suck wastewater back up and into the plumbing system.
 Let’s say, for example, there was a pool of dirty water around a sprinkler head, or you had a hose in a bucket of soapy water, and a reversal in pressure forced that contaminated water to get sucked back into the plumbing system.
 This could contaminate the city’s supply, and you could be held responsible.